Finding and Valuing The Skills You Have

 Each work experience will give you skills to add to the toolbox that you carry with you during your whole working life.
 And if you consciously build and take your toolbox with you – and keep track of its contents – you’ll find ways to grow your working life and learn wherever you go

 Your toolbox is an imaginary or metaphorical box with all the skills, talents and abilities that you learn and carry from every job.
-You’ll leave high school with some skills and learning; after working for a few years, you will have practical skills in your box, like learning how to fix an engine or write computer code, people-skills like more patience and teamwork, as well as more life experience.
+You’ll leave high school with some skills and learning.
+After working for a few years, you will have practical skills in your box, like learning how to fix an engine or write computer code.
+You will also gain people-skills like more patience and teamwork, as well as more life experience.
 Over time, you’ll find that your skills become useful in every job you do – and every job, no matter how fulfilling or awful – will give you the chance to learn.

 And like all toolboxes, it works best when things are labelled and organised.

-This is where things get interesting because we often don’t consciously know – and label – the tools or skills that we have, or understand how we can use them at work or to find a job.
+This is where things get interesting because we often don’t consciously know – and label – the tools or skills that we have.
+We also often don’t understand how we can use them at work or to find a job.